Julien-R44/adonis-packages/README.md

 - [BentoCache](https://bentocache.julr.dev/)
 - [Japa](https://japa.dev/)

 If you are looking for a good starting point to learn AdonisJS, then this repo may be a good starting point for you.
-It is a simple website, but it covers a lot of concepts like :
+It is a simple website, but it covers a lot of concepts like:

 - How we can super easily build a monolithic application using AdonisJS, InertiaJS and VueJS and still have a SPA feeling.
 No state management, routing, API calls, loading spinners, error management needed front-end side.
 - IoC container and Dependency injection using AdonisJS.
 For example, we leverage them to easily test our controller and comands without having to fetch real data from NPM and Github APIs